laminas/laminas-soap/doc/book/server.md

 There are two ways to define your SOAP API in order to expose PHP functionality.

-The first one is to attach a class to the `Zend\Soap\Server` object that completely describes your API:
+The first one is to attach a class to the `Laminas\Soap\Server` object that completely describes your API:

 ```php